How does our commitment to renewable energy benefit you?

 The world is getting warmer, and we must act soon.
 Science has proven that the generation of power from fossil fuels is the most significant factor in climate change and, the fact is, companies in the commercial and industrial sectors account for around two-thirds of the world’s end-of-use of electricity.

 The Renewable Energy 100 (RE100) is a global corporate initiative bringing together businesses which have decided to stop talking about climate change – or waiting for governments to move – and just get on with doing something about it themselves.
-RE100 members, numbering 235 as of 1 June 2020, include many of the world’s largest technology providers including Apple, Accenture, Adobe and Atlassian – just to mention some of the As – as well as Facebook, Google, Microsoft and SAP.
-Other committed global brands include Coca Cola, Ikea, BMW and many global banks.
+RE100 members include many of the world’s largest companies and brands including Apple, Accenture, Adobe, Atlassian, Facebook, Google, Microsoft, SAP, Coca Cola, Ikea, BMW and many others.

 Joining RE100 involves meeting the requirements of the 2015 Paris Agreement to convert to 100% renewable electricity by 2050.
 For businesses, methods of doing so include generating electricity on your own facilities (such as solar or wind power) or sourcing renewable energy directly from generators or via their retailers.
 Electricity used by data centres account for 2-3% of global carbon emissions and is expected to rise to 13% by 2030, so switching to renewable power to drive them can make a significant impact.